walkerkaiman/RedlinePDF/README.md

 - **Windows:** Run `RedlinePDF_*_x64-setup.exe` and follow the installer wizard.
 - **macOS:** Open `RedlinePDF_*_universal.dmg` and drag RedlinePDF to Applications.

-The installer registers `.redline` project files with the application — double-clicking a `.redline` file in Explorer / Finder will open it directly in RedlinePDF.

 ---

 ## Features